Houston Texans Defense: Pro Bowl Candidates

-The Houston Texans have not had a defender make the Pro Bowl since J.J Watt, Jadeveon Clowney and Benardrick Mckinney in 2018.
+The Houston Texans have not had a defender make the Pro Bowl since J.J Watt, Jadeveon Clowney and Benardrick McKinney were all selected in 2018.

 The Texans have added a ton of talent on the defensive side of the ball in recent years and have a few players who could legitimately be Pro Bowlers in 2023.